HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ### User password

-**Reset Password**: The users can reset the password when forgetting the login password.
+**Reset Password:** The users can reset the password when forgetting the login password.
 The password can be reset with the "Reset Password" button in the operation column via the "[User Management](user-management.md)" interface, or by clicking "Reset Password" on the "Edit User Information" page.

-**Change Password**: User password change will be required when the users first log into HotDB Management.
+**Change Password:** User password change will be required when the users first log into HotDB Management.
 Later change can be operated in "Personal Information -> Modify User Information" in the upper right corner of the page.

 ### Login history